mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 You will see that the algorithm skeletons set up in the last section contain two larger methods called ``init`` and ``exec``.
 These are described in sections below.

-**FOLD THIS PARAGRAPH IN ELSEWHERE**

-It will be no surprise to discover that these will, respectively, contain the code to initialise and execute the algorithm, which goes in the ``.cpp`` file between the curly brackets of each method.
-Note that these are private methods (i.e. cannot be called directly);
-an algorithm is run by calling the base class's ``initialize()`` and ``execute()`` methods, which provide additional services such as the validation of properties, fetching workspaces from the ``AnalysisDataService``, handling errors and filling the workspace histories.

 Logging
 -------